Kennyluo4/NGS_analysis/readme.md

-# Scripts for NGS analysis
+# About
-## For Transcriptome sequencing and Whole Genome Bisulfite Sequencing analysis
+This is a collection of scripts/functions for transcriptome sequencing and Whole Genome Bisulfite Sequencing (WGBS) analysis

-* This is the list of all the scripts used for sequencing projects.
+## List of scripts

 | script | function*|
 | ---| --- |